UC-Davis-molecular-computing/scadnano/README.md

 Pressing Shift+Ctrl+Z will redo it.

 **Right-click:**
 Some items can be right-clicked (or Ctrl-clicked on Mac) to bring up a context menu.
 For such items the browser's normal right-click is disabled.
-To see the browser's normal right-click menu on such items, press Shift + right-click.
+To see the browser's normal right-click menu on such items, press Shift + right-click. (**Note for cadnano users:** Some features of cadnano are available in this way, for example assigning a DNA sequence or a color to a strand.)

 ## Menu